alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

 # Restrict with Error

-The last option is to set an error on the post object, which is better then restrict_with_exception if you are plaaning to use this in a scenario when an admin is trying to delete a post.
+The last option is restrict with error which sets an error on the parent record if the parent has child records associated.

 {% highlight ruby %}
 class Post < ActiveRecord::Base